nikitavoloboev/data/travel/visited/russia.md

 The number of crimes against humanity committed by [China, Russia, Turkey, Belarus ..](https://worldpopulationreview.com/country-rankings/dictatorship-countries) is horrific.
 Need to do everything possible to turn these countries into functional democracies & jail existing dictators with all their helpers.

-It's a travesty that citizen's taxes are are being stolen to strengthen ongoing dictatorship with the [remainder going to few private hands](https://palace.navalny.com).
+It's a travesty that citizen's taxes are are being stolen only to strengthen ongoing dictatorship with the [remainder going to few private hands](https://palace.navalny.com).
 With nearly no money spent to actually help the people.
 The biggest abuse of human rights.

 As [Alexey Navalny says](https://www.instagram.com/p/CKOx19NlDzw/), there are 3 kinds of people.
 Ones that are so brainwashed that they are ok with being abused.
 Ones that know they are being abused but are too scared to do anything to change it.
 And ones that know they are abused and are willing to put their lives at risk in order to live a better future.